 For many years valvular heart disease (VHD) has been relegated to the back burner of cardiac diseases while heart attacks, heart failure and arrhythmia held center stage.
 However, in the past decade, interest in VHD has increased several fold, spurred by a rising incidence of the diseases fueled by an aging US population (VHD increases with age) and by exciting new therapies for VHD.
-The Texas Heart Institute at St. Luke'sl is strategically positioned to become one of, and perhaps the
+The Texas Heart Institute is strategically positioned to become one of, and perhaps the

 The new Center for Heart Valve Disease focuses on all aspects of valvular heart disease, including improved replacement procedures with less invasive technology and the use of adult stem cell therapy.

 Understanding Heart Valve Disease

 Valvular heart disease is often seen as an affliction of the elderly and experts anticipate that as the general population ages, including millions of Baby Boomers, and people are living longer, the prevalence and costs of treating these afflictions will significantly rise.
 The disease, however, can afflict people at any age, and is sometimes congenital.

 In addition, researchers worry that the disease often goes undiagnosed and that incidence rates might even be higher than reported.
 A study recently presented to the American Heart Association looked at patients in New York State and found that the incidences of hospitalization and treatment for heart valve disease have "progressively and constantly risen since the early 1980s," increasing at a rate of almost 10% per year.